 Since we’re always reading and writing, that means we’ll be facing the computer for hours.
 Hence, you’ll find me wearing eyeglasses to protect my fragile irises from all that radiation (and because I am actually near-sighted).
 The frame also has to be dark-rimmed hipster ones so we can look cool and smart at the same time.

-Focus and concentration are must-haves when we’re writing.
+For web content writers, focus and concentration are must-haves when we’re writing.
 This is even more essential when we’re working on long pieces like blogs and articles.
 To block out all the distractions from the environment, I like to wear earphones and listen to music.
 This helps me keep all the creative juices flowing.
 I also have a playlist to set the mood and condition my mind.
 I may even shock my colleagues as I end up being too immersed with the music sometimes and randomly belch out, “GALILEO FIGARO!”

 Like all people running on caffeine to stay alive, alert, awake, and enthusiastic, coffee is the fuel for many of us content writers.
 There isn’t a day where you’ll find us writers without a mug of coffee beside us while our fingers are typing away.
 The warmth of the mug also keeps our fingers from freezing from the office’s airconditioning system.